If your company wants to reduce inventory costs, streamlined parts inventory management can have a very positive impact.

 Lower parts costs:

-Fleet management software can be used to streamline inventory through effective stocking and purchasing practices – to help actively reduce your costs.
+Fleet management software can be used to optimize your inventory management through effective stocking and purchasing practices – to help actively reduce your costs.

 Using fleet management software, inventory levels can be monitored and adjusted based on parts use and upcoming needs.
 Parts can be seamlessly integrated from repair orders, and purchase orders can be automatically issued to preferred vendors when parts levels drop to a pre-determined quantity.
 This can help drive automated inventory replenishment and minimize manual administration.